pradyunsg/lutra/README.md

 <!-- start elevator-pitch -->

-Lutra is a theme for [Sphinx] documentation, with the goal of improving the functionality, usability and design available in Sphinx-based documentation websites.
+Lutra is a documentation website theme for Sphinx.
+It has been written with the goal of raising the bar for Sphinx-based documentation websites.
+The design aesthetic is minimal and modern.

 - **Statically awesome** — powered by [Sphinx], enabling the use of the _huge_ ecosystem of plugins and extensions.
 - **Responsive** — works across all sorts of screen resolutions.
-- **Customisable** — tweak how it looks, through a bunch of CSS variables.
+- **Customisable** — change colors, fonts, page layout and more!
 - **Clear typography** — borrowing the design language of this decade's websites.
 - **Capable navigation** — scales with large documentation sets.
 - **Capable search** — help readers find what they want quickly.